krdhruva/guard/docs/reference/guard_get_installer.md

       --azure.aks-authz-url string           url to call for AKS Authz flow --azure.authz-mode string              authz mode to call RBAC api, valid value is either aks or arc --azure.resource-id  string            azure cluster resource id (/subscriptions/<SubscriptionId>/resourceGroups/<RGname>/providers/Microsoft.ContainerService/managedClusters/<clustername> for AKS or /subscriptions/<SubscriptionId>/resourceGroups/<RGname>/providers/Microsoft.Kubernetes/connectedClusters/<clustername> for arc) to be used as scope for RBAC check
-      --azure.skip-authz-check strings       name of emails for which authz check will be skipped.
+      --azure.skip-authz-check strings       comma separated list of user email ids for which Azure RBAC will be skipped.
       --azure.skip-authz-for-non-aad-users   If true, Azure RBAC will be skipped for certificate users (non AAD users).
 Setting to false, all non AAD user requests will be denied.
+Azure RBAC will always be skipped for service accounts.
+This setting does not affect Azure RBAC behavior for service accounts.
       --azure.authz-resolve-group-memberships If true, authroizer will resolve group membership.
 Setting to false will use group list from subjectaccessreview request
       --github.base-url string               Base url for enterprise, keep empty to use default github base url --gitlab.base-url string               Base url for GitLab, including the API path, keep empty to use default gitlab base url.